jdcloudcom/en/documentation/Management/IAM/Virtual-MFA-Device/Third-party-Apps.md

 Application|Note|None
 ---|:--:|:---:
 IOS System|Google Authenticator|APP Store Download
-Search and download (such as Tencent myapp and Baidu Search) in Android System|Google Authenticator|Mainstream App Store <br /> the Google Authenticator of Android version relies on external QR code scanning component, <br /> so you also need to search and install the “Barcode Scanner” in App Market.
+Search and download (such as Tencent myapp and Baidu Search) in Android System|Google Authenticator|Mainstream App Store <br /> the Google Authenticator of Android version relies on external QR code scanning component, <br /> so you also need to search and install the "Barcode Scanner" in App Market.

 # How to install and use the IOS system